Part III: Kernel Services

 POSIX Message Queue

 POSIX Message Queues provide a mechanism for threads to communicate by sending and receiving messages in a FIFO manner.
-Message queues support multiple producers and consumers, allowing threads to exchange data safely and efficiently.

 A message queue is created using mq_open() and destroyed using mq_close() and mq_unlink().